Shengxiang-Joey-Wu/Shengxiang-Joey-Wu.github.io/_posts/2022-09-24-cyclic-voltammetry-in-electrochemistry.md

 <img src="http://ShengxiangWuPlasmonic.github.io/images/blogImages/cvie_Figure6.jpg" width="750">
 </p>

 Remember what gets us here?
 Why there are two $y$ values for one $x$ value?
 Now we have the answer: it is not like an ordinary circuit where the potential (and resistance) dictates current.
-In a CV measurement, the current is originated from the redox reactions at the electrode surface, its sign depends on the type of reaction (oxidation or reduction), and its magnitude depends on the reaction rate.
-Therefore, the potential itself is just one parameter that controls the reaction type and rate, other parameters such as the initial condition in the EC cell, diffusion, etc, also play important roles in determining reaction rates, and thus can result in two current values for a single potential value.
+In a CV measurement, the current originates from the redox reactions at the electrode surface, its sign depends on the type of reaction (oxidation or reduction), and its magnitude depends on the reaction rate.
+Therefore, the potential itself is just one parameter that controls the reaction type and rate, other parameters such as the initial condition in the EC cell, diffusion, etc, also play important roles in determining reaction rates and thus can result in two current values for a single potential value.

 References
 =====